zijianhuang/JsonSchemaComponents/Comparison.md

 * https://jsonschema.dev/ reports 26 errors, however, this validator is "The home of JSON Schema validation right in your browser 🚧 Alpha 🚧 draft-7 only"

 ### For Required Field
-It honours JsonRequiredAttribute and RequiredAttribute, but not `DataMember(IsRequired = true)` and generate the following:
+It honours JsonRequiredAttribute and RequiredAttribute, but not `DataMember(IsRequired = true)` and not the `required` keyword, and generate the following:
 ```json
         "AssemblyName": {
           "type": "string"